-- > Specialist partners-such as USP-worked with manufacturers, offering support on technical gap analysis, production quality testing, and identification of areas requiring improvement to achieve local or international Good Manufacturing Practice certification. - > EXAMPLE: In Tanzania, POUZN (AED) engaged with local manufacturer Shelys Pharmaceutical and provided technical assistance through USP and other technical experts to assess Shelys manufacturing and QA process.
+- > Specialist partners such as USP worked with manufacturers, conducted technical gap analyses and testing product quality, and identified areas of improvement and/or support in order to achieve local or international Good Manufacturing Practice certification. - > EXAMPLE: In Tanzania, POUZN (AED) engaged with local manufacturer Shelys Pharmaceutical and provided technical assistance through USP and other technical experts to assess Shelys manufacturing and QA process.
 Shelys invested in the necessary upgrades and became the first African manufacturer approved by WHO/UNICEF to provide zinc across the continent. - > EXAMPLE: In Zambia, ColaLife shared findings from consumer research and willingness-to-pay data with local manufacturer Pharmanova to produce a specially designed zinc and ORS co-pack kit (ORSZ).
 ColaLife also introduced Pharmanova to new market partners.